Home ยป Recipes ยป Sourdough

 Scoop the flesh and add to a small bowl.
 Discard the skin.

 Heat the milk in a small saucepan on the stove or in a small bowl in the microwave until warm, but not hot.
 If the liquid is too hot, it can kill the sourdough starter.
-Cool slightly before adding to the dough.
+I like to heat and then cool slightly before adding to the dough.

 To the wet ingredients, add the sweet potato puree and mix until incorporated.